danvergara/dblab/docs/usage.md

 We strongly encourgae you to adopt the new format as of `v0.18.0`. `--cfg-name` takes the name of the desired database section to connect with.
 It can be omitted and its default values will be the first item on the array.

+As of `v0.21.0`, ssl connections options are supported in the config file.

 ```{ .sh .copy }
 dbladb --config
 ```